The lowdown on your midwife booking appointment

 Your booking appointment should be by 10 weeks of your pregnancy is the first appointment you will have with your midwife, and essentially you’re booking in to receive midwifery care from your local NHS trust.
 You will be given your maternity notes at this stage either as handheld notes or as an electronic patient record (depending on the NHS trust area you're in).
 The appointment allows your midwife to calculate your due date gather all your medical history, get the personal information on you they need to understand your preferences and health needs.
 You will also be given lots of advice to support you in having a healthy pregnancy.

 It is also your opportunity to ask the questions you may have at this early stage and discuss any worries you may have.
 Do ask your midwife for your Bounty Pregnancy Information Folder at this appointment.

 When will I have a booking appointment?

-The earliest you will be given your booking appointment is at eight weeks pregnant, however, these appointments often take place at about 10 weeks pregnant and this still gives plenty of time to get your first scan booked in.
 In some units the booking appointment takes place at the hospital rather than in the community and if you have a medical condition that may affect your pregnancy such as diabetes, you may also be given an early appointment with a consultant at the hospital.

 You might also like to read: